eco refurbishment project management

 In the end we not only helped our clients cost engineer their project, but we also organised the tender process for our clients and then fully projected managed the build onsite.

 Inside the house was totally gutted and then reconfigured with vaulted ceilings, new full height windows, roof lights, a glass floor panel and a new open 3 storey stairwell to create a light, open space.
 We introduced our client to a lighting designer contact of ours to help ensure that the interior and exterior spaces were lit beautifully and effectively using the best low energy options.

 Eco credentials were key, so the external walls were insulated both inside and out before being rendered with a breathable eco-render and clad with red cedar.
 The heating system was updated from oil heated radiators to an Air Source Heat pump with under-floor heating as well as two wood burning stoves.
 Hot water was generated via an efficient Ecocent system.
 A photo voltaic array was installed on the garage roof to generate electricity.
 A new bio-digester replaced the old cess pit.
 Outside the 2 acre site was completely re-landscaped with a new garage block, a resin-bonded driveway, a parking area, a large patio with retaining walls as well as fencing and tree-planting.

 The result is a 1960’s eco home refurbishment with the look and energy performance of a 21st century new build.

 CLPM Services used by our clients:

-Design Review, Budget, Tender Process, Monthly Cost Reporting, and Project Management using individual trades.
+Design Review, Cost Estimating and Budgeting, Cost Engineering, Procurement Advice, Tender Management and Analysis, Monthly Cost Reporting, and Project Management using individual trades.

 Get In Touch